5 Vitamin C Serum Benefits For Your Skin

 Skin types and conditions vitamin C serums will benefit: Melasma, freckles, post-inflammatory hyperpigmentation from acne or healed wounds, age spots and dull, lack-luster complexions.

-Benefit 2 - Vitamin C will improve your skin's healing rate
+2. Can Vitamin C serum improve your skin's healing rate?

 A potent dose of vitamin C is a well-known cure for scurvy – a condition that was historically and frequently suffered by many sailors.

 The symptoms included fatigue, joint pain, swollen gums, redness and swelling of scars, black welts occupying the skin and a slowness of any flesh wounds to heal.

 It was not a pretty condition.

 Luckily in the 1900’s the cause was discovered – vitamin C deficiency.

 So far away from land, fresh fruit and vegetables became a scarcity and vitamin C deficiency took hold.

 It had a dramatic effect on the appearance and health of skin, physically causing it to breakdown.
 Gums were first, scars were second and after that it took free range to the entirety of a sailor’s skin.